tbreuss/pdo/README.md

 // outputs [{"name":"Lime","color":"green"},{"name":"Pear","color":"green"}]
 ```

-Prepare a statement with placeholders for execution, return a statement object, and fetch columns.
+Prepare a statement with placeholders for execution, return a statement object, and fetch all columns from the result set.

 ```php
 $sql = "SELECT name FROM fruits WHERE color = ?
 ORDER BY name";